West Bengal Board Class 11 Chemistry Question Paper

 Option d – Nuclear fuel

-Soap is prepared by boiling caustic soda with –
+Soap is made by heating caustic soda with:

 (a) Fats